J. Jayalalithaa: Early life, education and family

-After her aunt Padmavalli's marriage in 1958, Jayalalithaa moved to Madras and began to live with her mother.
+After her aunt Padmavalli's marriage in 1958, Jayalalithaa moved to Madras to live with her mother.
 She completed her education at Sacred Heart Matriculation School (popularly known as Church Park Presentation Convent or Presentation Church Park Convent).
 She excelled at school and was offered a government scholarship to pursue further education.
-She won Gold State Award for coming first in 10th standard in the state of Tamil Nadu.
-She joined Stella Maris College, Chennai; however, discontinued her studies due to pressure from her mother and became a film actress.
+She won the Gold State Award for coming first in 10th standard in the state of Tamil Nadu.
+She then joined the Stella Maris College, Chennai; however, she discontinued her studies due to pressure from her mother and became a film actress.

 The Poes Garden plot was bought by Jayalalithaa and her mother on 1 July 1967 at a cost of ₹ 1.32 lakh, measuring around 24,000 sq. feet (10 grounds) with a built-up area of 21,662 sq. feet.
-Jayalalithaa's mother Sandhya died in November 1971 at the age of 47.
-Jayalalithaa herself held the house warming ceremony of her residence Veda Nilayam (named after her beloved mother Vedavalli alias Sandhya) on 15 May 1972, early in the morning, followed by dinner and a Veena recital by classical musician Chitti babu in the evening.
+Jayalalithaa's mother, Vedavalli, died in November 1971 at the age of 47.
+Jayalalithaa held the housewarming ceremony of her residence, Veda Nilayam (named after her beloved mother, Vedavalli, alias Sandhya), on 15 May 1972, early in the morning, followed by dinner and a Veena recital by classical musician Chitti babu in the evening.
 Her brother's wedding took place at her Veda Nilayam home in Poes Garden in 1972.
-Her brother Jayakumar, his wife Vijayalakshmi and their daughter Deepa Jayakumar lived in Poes Garden with Jayalalithaa till 1978 and then moved to T.Nagar Madras at the bungalow 'Sandhya Illam' which was bought by mother of Jayalalithaa.
-Her brother was unhappy with adoption of Sudhakaran, a relative of Sasikala, as foster son of Jayalalithaa.
+Her brother Jayakumar, his wife Vijayalakshmi, and their daughter, Deepa Jayakumar, lived in Poes Garden with Jayalalithaa till 1978 and then moved to T.Nagar, Madras, to the bungalow 'Sandhya Illam,' which was bought by the mother of Jayalalithaa.
+Her brother was unhappy with the adoption of Sudhakaran, a relative of Sasikala, as the foster son of Jayalalithaa.
 Jayalalithaa had adopted Sasikala's nephew Sudhakaran in 1995 and disowned him in 1996.
-Her brother died in 1995 of heart attack.
+Her brother died in 1995 of a heart attack.

-She was fluent in several languages, including Tamil, Telugu, Kannada, Hindi, Malayalam and English.
-She spoke with actress Saroja Devi in Kannada regularly as they were close friends and would talk to each other only in Kannada.
+Jayalalithaa was fluent in several languages, including Tamil, Telugu, Kannada, Hindi, Malayalam, and English.
 She often conversed with Karnataka Chief ministers in Kannada.
-Basavaraj Bommai, the former irrigation minister and present chief minister of Karnataka said, "I was astonished by her Kannada slang and fluency."

-She was fond of having dogs as her pets.
-But after the death of Julie, a spitz, in 1998 she could not bear the loss and hence discontinued keeping pet dogs at her home.
+Basavaraj Bommai, the former irrigation minister and later chief minister of Karnataka, said, "I was astonished by her Kannada slang and fluency."
+She was fond of dogs as her pets.
+But after the death of Julie, a spitz, in 1998, she could not bear the loss and discontinued keeping pet dogs at her home.